atrearyanuf/Netflix-Portfolio/README.md

 2. Create a new branch for your feature or fix.
 3. Commit your changes with a descriptive message.
 4. Push your changes to your branch.
-5. Open a Pull Request. 🎉
+5. Open a Pull Request to collaborate with me

 ---